FTChinese/NEXT/README.md

 It is possible to display landscape or portrait (for example, Lunch with the FT) main image for the story page.
 All devices should consider this possibility.

 The story page is mostly likely to be opened in an app's webview.
 So it's important to test how it renders in-app, for example, in WeChat.

+The story should also support these inline media types:
+* Photo Slides
+* Images (it would be better to have the width and height data in the image)
+* Promotion Box (Related Topics, Reports, Urls, Downloads, etc...)
+* Videos
+* Charts (either in SVG or JavaScript, but needs to be dynamic)
+* Polling
+* Seamless iFrames (interactive features, etc...)

 For stories translated from FT.com, there's an API that provides:
 * FT.com unique ID.